alliesproul/alliesproul.github.io/README.md

 # **Allie Sproul's Website**
 ## Hello!
-I am a sophomore studying Computer Science with a minor in Engineering Corporate Practice at the University of Notre Dame
+I am a senior studying Computer Science with a minor in Engineering Corporate Practice at the University of Notre Dame
 ### I am originally from Brielle, New Jersey.
-### I am interested in technology consulting and cybersecurity.
+### I am interested in technology consulting, cybersecurity, software engineering.
 ![my headshot](/images/headshot.jpg)

-### My relevant coursework includes Engineering Computing, Discrete Mathematics, Linear Algebra and Differential Equations, and Fundamentals of Computing.
+### My relevant coursework includes Operating Systems, Data Science, Intro to AI, Computer Architecture, and Programming Paradigms.
 ### These are some projects that I have created in my Fundamentals of Computing Course:
 ### Pong Game
 #### + [Pong Project](pongProject)